 Detail Table

-If you tap the Objects button without anything selected, you’ll get a list of all objects in the Plot, which will open to the left of your workspace (unless you’re in portrait orientation on an iPhone, in which case it will open full-screen).
+button without anything selected, you’ll get a list of all objects in the Plot, which will open to the left of your workspace (unless you’re in portrait orientation on an iPhone, in which case it will open full-screen).
 These object lists are searchable; drag down to reveal the search bar, then select it and start typing.
 This will narrow the list down by nickname, DMX values, Note content, and Shape type or text.
-Tap the info button or DMX channel to open an object’s detail table.
+Tap the info button or DMX channel to open an object’s detail table.If you open the objects table when an object is selected, it will open with that object’s detail table, including its position, rotation, scale, text display preferences, Stroke and Fill color, targeting and rigging relationships, Notes that refer to it, object description, and Groups to which it belongs.
+You can change any of these values by tapping the Edit button and see that change reflected in the workspace.

-When you open the Objects table with multiple objects selected, you’ll get the multi-selected detail table, in which you can change some of the properties of all selected objects.
+table with multiple objects selected, you’ll get the multi-selected detail table, in which you can change some of the properties of all selected objects.See the Reference page for more information about navigating the detail tables.

 Display Settings